-Ease of use is largely dependent on the software platform you choose though, and there are many, many options for a standalone CMS.
-HubSpot — a CMS, CRM, marketing automation, and Sales platform — recently announced its CMS is now available as a standalone product.
-This is amazing news for marketers and website developers.
+Ease of use is largely dependent on the software platform you choose though.
+A frontrunner in the best CMS for websites is HubSpot CMS — a CMS, CRM, marketing automation, and Sales platform — but there are many options.

-Here, I’ll help you explore some of the most popular CMS options, their pros and cons, and outline reasons why we feel HubSpot’s standalone CMS is the best choice for small and medium-sized businesses.
+Here, I’ll help you explore some of the top CMS platforms, their pros and cons, and outline the reasons why we feel HubSpot’s standalone CMS is the best choice for small and medium-sized businesses.

 WordPress Pros and Cons